 30 August, 2017

 Electricity lines businesses have been dominated by an engineering mindset.
-But they are changing to
+But they are changing to become more customer-centric.

 In August, ENA published a final guidance paper on pricing options.
 We encourage people in the sector to read it.
 The paper discusses how electricity lines companies are changing the way they price for their services.
 The old method of pricing has been around for decades and served us well, but it’s run its course.
 If we were to stick with the current model, the price of a connection to the network will have to rise more than it needs to.

 Network companies are exploring moving away from flat-rate volumetric pricing – based on how much power consumers use – to the actual cost of providing a safe and reliable connection.
 Actual cost will likely be based on one of three things: peak demand, capacity and time of use.
 Of the options, time of use, is the possible the simplest for consumers to understand.
 If consumers are using the network at off peak times, they can save money, as opposed to using the network at peak times (typically at dinnertime).

 Time of use pricing is a two or three tier price plan that could be peak and off peak, or with a shoulder period.
 This is all designed to make people aware of their peak loads and when they are using the network – and particularly with the expected adoption of electric vehicles in coming years.
 Being aware of times of heavy demand on the network will be an important consideration when recharging your car.